 - Expertise and experience.
-Each year, Mayo Clinic eye disease specialists (ophthalmologists) treat thousands of people for all types of retinal diseases and disorders.
-Highly skilled Mayo retinal specialists have advanced diagnostic tools and offer the latest treatments to restore vision or to slow or stop the disease and preserve as much vision as possible.
+Each year, Mayo Clinic eye disease specialists (ophthalmologists) treat thousands of people for all types of retinal conditions.
+Highly skilled Mayo retinal specialists have advanced diagnostic tools and offer the latest treatments in an effort to restore, preserve or improve vision or to slow or stop a disease.

-- Latest research.
-Mayo Clinic's research activities include national regenerative studies that investigate innovative ways to preserve, rejuvenate and restore vision.
+- New medical advancements and treatments.
+Our mission to promote research and share knowledge helps advance care.
+Mayo Clinic's research activities include national studies that investigate innovative ways to preserve, rejuvenate and restore vision.

-Retinal diseases and disorders vary widely, but most cause visual symptoms.
-Some retinal disorders are common and easily diagnosed, while others are rare and hard to diagnose.
+Retinal diseases and disorders vary widely, but most of them cause visual symptoms.
+Some retinal disorders are common and easily diagnosed.
+Others are rare and hard to diagnose.
 These may require complex and sometimes urgent treatment.
 Untreated, some retinal diseases can cause severe vision loss or blindness.
-It's important to pay attention to any changes in your vision or new visual symptoms and seek appropriate care quickly.
+It's important to pay attention to any changes in your vision and seek appropriate care quickly.

 Common retinal diseases and conditions include:

 - Retinal tear.
 A retinal tear occurs when the clear, gel-like substance in the center of your eye (vitreous) shrinks and tugs on the thin layer of tissue lining the back of your eye (retina) with enough traction to cause a break in the tissue.
 It's often accompanied by the sudden onset of symptoms such as floaters and flashing lights.

 - Retinal detachment.
 A retinal detachment is defined by the presence of fluid under the retina.
 This usually occurs when fluid passes through a retinal tear, causing the retina to lift away from the underlying tissue layers.